What is Matcha?

 In addition to being one of the richest sources of antioxidants in the world, more than broccoli, spinach and blueberries, matcha also contains an abundance of chlorophyll, amino acids, and vitamins and minerals to naturally support health, beauty and vitality.

 At the core of the Japanese tea ceremony is the Zen philosophy of oneness with nature—the practice of living in the here and now and appreciating the beauty and simplicity of the present moment.
 Zen Buddhist monks drank matcha as an aid for long periods of meditation, to not only sustain their energy levels but to keep their minds clear and focused.
 Research has since discovered this is thanks to the interaction between caffeine and L-theanine in matcha, which results in a slow release of caffeine into the body and a calm state of alertness and energy—think of it as 'zenergy'.

 Did you know?
-Japan is the country with the most centenarians—people who've reached the age of 100 years and beyond—in the world.
-The population's longevity is owed to not only their healthy, low-fat diet, but their regular consumption of green tea, particularly matcha.
+Japan is home to the most centenarians—people who've reached the age of 100 years and beyond—in the world.
+The population's longevity is owed to not only their healthy, low-fat diet but their regular consumption of green tea, particularly matcha.